Josh Naylor Player Props: Guardians vs. Orioles

 Josh Naylor At The Plate

-- Naylor has five doubles, seven home runs and 13 walks while hitting .226.
+- Naylor is batting .235 with six doubles, seven home runs and 14 walks.

-- In 50.0% of his 46 games this season, Naylor has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Naylor has picked up a hit in 51.1% of his 47 games this year, with at least two hits in 23.4% of them.

-- Looking at the 46 games he has played this season, he's went deep in seven of them (15.2%), and in 4.0% of his trips to the dish.
+- Looking at the 47 games he has played this year, he's hit a home run in seven of them (14.9%), and in 3.9% of his trips to the plate.

-- Naylor has an RBI in 19 of 46 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 42.6% of his games this year, Naylor has notched at least one RBI.
+In eight of those games (17.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- In 19.6% of his games this season (nine of 46), he has scored, and in three of those games (6.5%) he has scored more than once.
+- He has scored in 21.3% of his games this year, with more than one run scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.